xNok/go-grpc-demo/README.md

 # Go gRPB demo

-This demo gRPV application is a simple note taking applcation.
+This demo gRPC application is a simple note-taking application.
 You can use the client to:
-* Save a note bu providing a title and a content
+* Save a note by providing a title and a content
-* Load a note by seaching a keyword
+* Load a note by searching a keyword

+Fully tutorial can be found here: https://speedscale.com/2022/05/03/using-grpc-with-golang/

 ## How to get started?

-You will need `protoc` to generate proto buffer code
+You will need `protoc` to generate proto buffer code.

 ```
 sudo apt update